know-cujojs/know/src/documents/blog/new-cram-and-curl-releases/index.html.md

 Read more about the new cram.js [releases](https://github.com/cujojs/cram/releases/).

-What's next for cram.js?
-It's time to elevate cram.js's "official" status to "beta", but we'll need more unit tests before that.
+## What's next for cram.js?

+It feels like it's time to elevate cram.js's "official" status to "beta", but we'll need more unit tests before that.
 We're also prototyping a JavaScript API so cram.js could be used as a grunt plugin, for instance.
 Outputting multiple, coordinated bundles would be nice to have, too.

 ## curl.js gets some much-needed updates